Transitional Services (15-21 years)

 Social and Life Skills

 During these weekly sessions, we focus on building and generalizing social and life skills.
 Each week follows a different theme, from personal finance to perspective taking, we aim to cover a broad range of real-life scenarios.
 Additionally, time is set aside to focus on an individualized set of personal goals chosen by you and/or your support team.
-Every other week, everyone participates in food preparation that ends with a shared meal together.
+Participants also benefit from practicing essential work readiness skills in a structured, supported environment.
 This program aims to encourage each other to meet new peers, build confidence in social settings, and enhance independence.

 Transitional Social Skills